sieste/sieste.github.io/index.markdown

 I am a lecturer in the Mathematics Department (Statistical Science group) at the University of Exeter.

 My research is on statistical methodology for environmental problems.
-In mainly I develop new techniques to assess and improve the skill of computer model forecasts of weather and climate.
+I develop mathematical and computations tools to assess and improve the skill of computer model forecasts of weather and climate.
 [More ...](research)

 I teach courses on selected topics in Statistics, such as Advanced Statistical modelling and Statistical inference, and I supervise student projects at all